Frischengruber

 My cultivated vineyard area is 22 hectares, most of which is planted with red wine varieties: mainly Blaufränkisch and some Pinot Noir and Merlot.
 My white region-specific grape varieties are Welschriesling, Grüner Veltliner and Pinot Blanc.
 The clayey-loamy terroir with a high iron content on ancient, steep slopes makes it possible to produce very characterful, almost cool-appearing red wines.
 I rely on puristic, natural viticulture.
 Herbs and plants between the rows of vines can and should grow there.
 They, the Pannonian climate with hot days and cool nights as well as the unique soils give my wines everything they need.
 Nature makes my wines, I make sure that the right thing happens at the right moment: cutting, thinning, reading – nothing more and nothing less.

-basement, cellar
+Basement, cellar

 What nature provides is carefully implemented in the cellar.
 All wines ferment spontaneously and slowly mature on the lees in barrels of various sizes. no technology, merciless simplicity, pronounced minerality – wines with a practiced origin: courageous, unvarnished and with an almost dogmatic purity: pure slate!